-Thames Water’s plan for 2020 – 2025 hasn’t been settled yet, it’s out for consultation now.
+Thames Water’s plan for 2020 – 2025 hasn’t been settled yet.
 Sadly it proposes a threefold increase in resources to tackle misconnections.
 That’s not enough.
 Last year the Zoological Society of London published a report based on first-hand research.
 Thames Water and the Environment Agency supported the project.
 Volunteers walked along rivers to locate polluting outfalls and determine the extent of the problem.
 Based on that research ZSL says there are more than 1,000 outfalls that are damaging rivers now.
 Trebling the number of drains that are cleaned up to 600 over 5 years isn’t enough.
 ZSL says there should be a fivefold increase in the number of outfalls that are rectified.

-We have a chance now to tell Thames Water, the Environment Agency and Ofwat that we want to see the problem tackled in a meaningful way with a FIVEFOLD increase – you can back this call by sending an email to Thames Water’s consultation team by the 29th April 2018.
+More than 400 people told Thames Water, the Environment Agency and Ofwat that we want to see the problem tackled in a meaningful way with a FIVEFOLD increase.

 If this doesn’t happen we won’t see the healthy rivers we want.
 Currently too many drains don’t remain sewage-free for long enough.
 New sources of pollution occur faster than old ones can be found and stopped.
 The national misconnections information campaign has a very low profile, not reaching enough people.